Ownership

 Yes, individual Black business owners will be able to apply on behalf of their businesses.
 You may only apply to the fund once: you cannot apply for both yourself AND your business.
 The Open Road Fund’s resources can be used for several wealth-building projects, including housing, education, financial well-being, healing, and economic justice—and we encourage all applicants to identify the area of focus that best suits their path to building Black wealth.
 The focus here is only building wealth for Black people, households, and communities.

-No, non-profit organizations cannot apply.
+No, nonprofit organizations cannot apply.
 In addition, projects to establish nonprofit organizations will not be considered for a gift.
 The Open Road Fund goes directly to Black individuals and families to build wealth.
 We prioritize funding projects that directly contribute to improving impact the lives of Black folks who still face barriers to buying homes, starting businesses, saving for their future, and so much more.
 We encourage members of our community who have prioritized helping those around them to take advantage of this opportunity to refill their cup, and build a base of financial stability so that their work in community can grow.

 Yes.
 These resources can be used for several wealth-building projects, including housing, education, financial well-being, healing, and economic justice—and we encourage all applicants to identify the area of focus that best suits their path to building Black wealth.